prometheus/docs/content/blog/2024-11-19-yace-joining-prometheus-community.md

 author_name: Thomas Peitz (@thomaspeitz)
 ---

 [Yet Another Cloudwatch Exporter](https://github.com/prometheus-community/yet-another-cloudwatch-exporter) (YACE) has officially joined the Prometheus community!
 This move will make it more accessible to users and open new opportunities for contributors to enhance and maintain the project.
+There's also a blog post from [Cristian Greco's point of view](https://grafana.com/blog/2024/11/19/yace-moves-to-prometheus-community/).

 ## The early days